 As a maker of modern CRM technology, team Wealthbox hears many angry comments from advisors about their previous CRM system.
 They run the gamut of dissatisfaction.
 Let’s take a look at the most common reasons why many advisors get furious with their CRM and make the switch to Wealthbox.

 “Clunky” and “bloated” are common descriptions by advisors about some CRMs that can tick off advisors.
 The user experience is poor and ultimately costly in the amount of wasted time it takes to do everyday actions in the CRM.
 The end result is low adoption of the firm’s CRM.

-“I’m a financial advisor, not a data-entry clerk!” says an annoyed advisor when leaving an old-school, poorly designed CRM with a dreary interface that only the mother of a database technician could love.
-Design elegance and beauty matter in CRM software.
+“I’m a financial advisor, not a data-entry clerk!” says an annoyed advisor when leaving an old-school, poorly designed CRM with a dreary interface.
+Design elegance and beauty matter in modern CRM software.

 Old-school CRMs have steep learning curves, and it drives advisors crazy that training classes are required to learn them.
 Some CRMs even require a full-time administrator to keep them working properly.
 “I’d rather figure out my clients than spend time figuring out my CRM!” an advisor told us.

 Many CRMs lack modern social design for advisor teams to collaborate and get work done with humanized activity streams, notifications, and even socially expressive emojis.
 Says one Wealthbox switcher: “My previous vendor calls their CRM product a ‘database’ and I love how Wealthbox calls its product a ‘workspace.’
 That’s very telling.”

 Buggy, poorly engineered CRM software that regularly crashes from server failure annoys advisors.
 Down time is a big time problem.
 “The frequent display of the ‘500 error page’ shouldn’t be part of a CRM user experience!” says one advisor, echoing the sentiment of many.